Meet the HealthSET team

 Mackenzie received her Bachelors of Social Work from Colorado State University in May 2015.
 Her senior internship placement was with the HealthSET Client Advocacy program working directly with the clients and helping to coordinate resources.
 After graduation, Mackenzie worked at Roundup River Ranch, a SeriousFun Network summer camp.
 For two years Mackenzie worked directly with the campers, capturing the unforgettable moments through photography and storytelling, while working alongside the Development team.
 Mackenzie currently volunteers with a yoga program supporting children and adults with special needs in the Denver Metro Area.

-Diana is a 67 year old woman who first came to our clinic as a newly diagnosed diabetic.
-She was confused about this disease, was having difficulty taking her medications properly, and losing her ability to see.
-She also needed eyeglasses and significant dental work.
-With frequent visits to our clinics and consistent care management, Diana learned how to manage her diabetes and organize her medications.
-In addition to enhancing her physical health, her quality of life is improved as she now has her own glasses and dentures.Mr.
-Robertson, 76 years oldMr.
+Diana is a 67-year-old woman who first came to our clinic as a newly diagnosed diabetic.
+She was confused about this disease, was having difficulty taking her medications properly, and subsequently her eyesight was declining.
+She needed new eyeglasses and significant dental work.
+With frequent visits to HealthSET Diana learned how to manage her diabetes and organize her medications.
+In addition to enhancing her physical health, her quality of life is improved as she now has prescription glasses and full dentures.Mr.
 Robertson's Story

 Ms. Peterson has a drive to improve her health and take preventative measures, which includes her exercise routine.
 She had always been active, whether it be walking, swimming, or biking.
 However, as Ms. Peterson grew older, her arthritis became a barrier to her maintaining an active lifestyle.
 She had begun to gain weight, and the pain of her arthritis coupled with the inactivity it caused was making her feel depressed, lonely, and isolated.

 Client Advocates researched alternative options for Ms. Peterson and learned of the Easter Seals warm water therapy pools.
-Located conveniently close to the clients’ building, the warm water pools have many benefits for those with Arthritis.
-According to the Easter Seals website, the pool is 91 - 93 degrees and is the largest bromine based system in Metro area (no chlorine).
-Specific classes for those with arthritis offer strength training and low intensity cardio aerobics.
+Located conveniently close to the clients’ building, the warm water pools have many benefits for those with Arthritis suffering from arthritic pain offer strength training and low intensity cardio aerobics.
 Client advocates applied for a reduced rate based on the clients’ income, then utilized the Joint Coalition Assistance Fund to obtain a warm water pool pass for Ms. Peterson.
 Now that she is active again, her pain has decreased, her mobility and mental health have improved, and she has even made a few new friends.Antonio's Story

-Antonio shuffled into clinic one day in extreme pain and discomfort.
-The pain caused him to stop eating and he subsequently lost a quarter of his body weight.
+Sometimes our clients come to HealthSET with life-threatening health issues that need immediate attention.
+Antonio arrived at HealthSET one day in extreme pain and discomfort with no clear cause.
+The pain caused him to stop eating, and he subsequently became very weak and lost a one quarter of his body weight.
 His condition became so bad that he was even considering suicide.
 Through extensive care coordination, our nurses helped Antonio get a special procedure that successfully treated his underlying condition and allowed him to eat again.
 In the process, we also helped reunite him with his previously estranged son.